foundersandcoders/old-coursebook/sgc/README.md

 + Make sure people know from the beginning:
   + The emphasis of projects is on _learning_, not on finishing every possible thing on the project or presenting a beautiful product
   + Everyone has to commit to wash up straight after using their dishes
++ If Pivotal Tracker is introduced (and the feeling in the room was that it wasn't a helpful tool for the task at hand) this should be done at the very beginning of the project, not on day two

 ### Week 1
 + Review use of Jekyll